-SQL Server Analysis Services provides several approaches for creating a business intelligence semantic models: Tabular and Multidimensional.
+SQL Server Analysis Services (SSAS) provides several approaches, or modes, for creating business intelligence semantic models: Tabular and Multidimensional.

 In SQL Server Analysis Services, having more than one approach enables a modeling experience tailored to different business and user requirements.
 Multidimensional is a mature technology built on open standards, embraced by numerous vendors of BI software, but can be hard to master.
 Tabular offers a relational modeling approach that many developers find more intuitive.
 In the long run, tabular models are easier to develop and easier to manage.
 While multidimensional models are still prevalent in many BI solutions, tabular models are now more widely accepted as the standard enterprise-grade BI semantic modeling solution on Microsoft platforms.

 All models are deployed as databases that run on an Analysis Services instance, or with tabular models, deployed to a Power BI Premium capacity.
-Models are accessed by client tools using a single set of data providers, or services like Power BI.
+Models are accessed by client applications using a single set of data providers, or services like Power BI.
 Model data is visualized in interactive and static reports via Excel, Reporting Services, Power BI, and BI tools from other vendors.

-Tabular and multidimensional solutions are built using Visual Studio and are intended for corporate BI projects that run on a standalone Analysis Services instance on-premises, and for tabular models, an Azure Analysis Services server in the cloud.
-Both solutions yield high performance analytical databases that integrate easily with BI clients.
+Tabular and multidimensional solutions created by using Visual Studio and are intended for corporate BI solutions that run on an SQL Server Analysis Services instance on-premises, and for tabular models, an Azure Analysis Services server resource or a Power BI Premium capacity.
+Each solution yields high performance analytical databases that integrate easily with clients applications and data visualizations services.
 Yet each solution differs in how they are created, used, and deployed.
 The bulk of this topic compares these two types so that you can identify the right approach for you.

 Overview of modeling types

-New to Analysis Services?
-The following table enumerates the different models, summarizes the approach, and identifies the initial release vehicle.
+The following table enumerates the different models, summarizes the approach, initial release, and supported compatibility level.